rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 > Note: We’re implementing a cons list that holds only `i32` values for the
 > purposes of this example.
 We could have implemented it using generics, as we
-> discussed in Chapter 10, to define a cons list type that could store values of
+> discussed in Chapter 10, to define a cons list type that could склад values of
 > any type.

-Using the `List` type to store the list `1, 2, 3` would look like the code in Listing 15-3:
+Using the `List` type to склад the list `1, 2, 3` would look like the code in Listing 15-3:

 src/main.rs